 Delaying your screening can make the need for surgery more likely ... and reduce the chances for a cure.
 There can be a better than 90 percent chance for a cure if the cancer is found early.

-To help prevent colorectal cancer, Orkin offers the following advice:
+To help prevent colorectal cancer, experts recommend the following: